Analysis | With deaths rising and cases falling, mortality rate goes out of fashion as a White House talking point

 These are not exceptional numbers.
 Since the pandemic emerged, the mortality rate in the United States has been about 3.3 percent, comparing all known deaths to all known infections.
 There are 57 countries with higher overall mortality rates — and 155 countries with lower ones.

 What McEnany was talking about, though, was the recent mortality rate.
 On that metric (deaths vs. cases over the preceding seven days), the United States is currently in the middle of the pack.
 Fifty-two countries had higher mortality rates over the past week; 78 had lower rates.
-(Another 65 had no deaths and 19 had no cases.)
+(An additional 65 had no deaths, and 19 had no cases.)

 Comparing deaths to reported cases 28 days prior, the same pattern emerges.
 Sixty-one countries had higher rates, and 63 had lower ones.

 The last time the White House spoke specifically about the overall mortality rate was July 27, in the context of how drug treatments have improved the likelihood of recovery.
-The last time the White House hyped mortality rate as a measure of its own success was in that July 23 briefing.
+The last time the White House hyped the mortality rate as a measure of its own success was in that July 23 briefing.

 With new cases falling nationally and deaths rising, it seems unlikely that it will be a go-to metric again at any point over the short term.

-Note: Update: At his briefing on Monday afternoon, Trump again raised the mortality rate in a specific context.